Close-up of a frayed rope with a knot on a textured beige surface next to three small brown seeds or nuts and a leaf.

 My path of purpose

 My work is guided by a deep belief that reconnecting with nature and creativity helps restore balance and wellbeing in our lives.
-I gently guide others to notice and be nourished by the quiet beauty of the natural world, rediscovering their own creativity along the way.
+I want to live in a world where we look out for one another, support our local communities, and protect this beautiful earth for the generations coming behind us.
+Through my art and workshops, my purpose is to gently guide others to notice and be nourished by the quiet beauty of the natural world, rediscovering their own intuition along the way.

-At the heart of my work is the art of noticing: noticing the subtle, the beautiful, and the often-overlooked moments that bring us back to presence and connection.
-Inspired by the rhythms of nature and the wisdom found in stillness, my work weaves together creativity, mindfulness, and nature connection as pathways to curiosity, wellbeing, and deeper self-understanding.
+At the heart of my work is the art of noticing: the subtle, the beautiful, and the often-overlooked moments that bring us back to presence.
+Inspired by the rhythms of nature and the wisdom found in stillness, I weave together creativity and mindfulness as pathways to curiosity and deeper self-understanding.

 “Who looks outside, dreams; who looks inside, awakes.” — Carl Jung

-This is the essence of my purpose: gently guiding others back to their own inner creativity and awareness, where a more balanced and connected way of living can begin, and quietly ripple outward into the world.
+This is the essence of my purpose: gently guiding others back to their own inner awareness, where a more balanced, joyful, and connected way of living can begin - and quietly ripple outward into the world.

 Why emigrate to Australia?